friedmanroy/friedmanroy.github.io/_BML/4_gaussian_estimation.md

 \end{equation}
 $$

 where $\mu\_{N}$ is given explicitly in equation \eqref{eq:mu-N}.
-Notice that (in this case) this is also the MMSE estimate:
+Notice that (in this case) the MAP and MMSE estimates are one and the same:
 $$
 \begin{equation}
 \hat{\mu}_{MAP}=\mathbb{E}\left[p\left(\mu|\mathcal{D}\right)\right]=\hat{\mu}_{MMSE}
 \end{equation}
 $$
-The fact that the MAP and MMSE estimates are the same is unique to the Gaussian distribution, in general they will differ quite a bit!
+The fact that the MAP and MMSE estimates are the same only happens to be true for the Gaussian distribution, in general they might be very different from each other!

 <br>